BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 * Make it easy to get started with BRJS and Angular
 * Demonstrate best practice when using BRJS and Angular

-Points 1 and 2 are relatively simple.
-For Point 3 we'll break a commonly used application into features/components and build each of these features in isolation as Angular Directives.
-Hopefully this will then demonstrate "best practice" when **using Angular within a BRJS app**.
+This post will go some way to helping with all three of these things, although I'm sure we can do more to help with getting started in the future.
+My approach for "best practice" when **using Angular within a BRJS app** will be to break a commonly used application into features/components and build each of these features in isolation as [Angular Directives](https://docs.angularjs.org/guide/directive).

-The application that we're going to re-create using BRJS is Angular version of the [Todo MVC application](http://todomvc.com/).
+The application that we're going to re-create using BRJS is the Angular version of the [Todo MVC application](http://todomvc.com/).
 We'll also try to reuse as much code as possible from the [default Todo MVC Angular app](https://github.com/tastejs/todomvc/tree/gh-pages/architecture-examples/angularjs).

+## What we're not going to cover

+This post is about **how to use Angular with BRJS** and **BRJS Applications Architecture**.
+So, we're not going to cover:

+* **Testing** - One of the main driving forces behind the BRJS application architecture is testability.
+But for the sake of brevity we'll omit writing tests from this post.
+* **Feature Code** - We're also not going to go into any real detail when it comes to the feature code.
+The focus will be the features as a whole and how they interact.

 ## BRJS Application Structure

-The purpose of BladeRunnerJS is to provide an "out of the box" solution that gives you everything you need to build a scalable modular front-end application.
-Both in terms of tooling and an application architecture.
+The purpose of BladeRunnerJS is to provide an "out of the box" solution that gives you everything you need to build a scalable modular front-end application - from tooling to an application architecture.
 BRJS applications consist of:

 * [blades](http://bladerunnerjs.org/docs/concepts/blades) - where each blade is an application feature (a *slice* of application functionality)
 * [services](http://bladerunnerjs.org/docs/concepts/services) - a [cross cutting concern](http://en.wikipedia.org/wiki/Cross-cutting_concern) that can be used independently by multiple application features - often used for accessing shared resources and to facilitate inter-blade communication